 SABIC's sustainability is guided by a materiality analysis to ensure that resources target the most important issues for our stakeholders and business success.
-In order to focus our resources on the elements of our business that are most important to sustainability and our stakeholders, we conducted a risk and opportunity analysis in 2011 and refreshed it in 2013, and completed a full refresh in 2018.
-The description of the materiality process and outcome are in the Report.
+In order to focus our resources on the elements of our business that are most important to sustainability and our stakeholders, we conducted a risk and opportunity analysis in 2011, refreshed it in 2013, and completed a full refresh in 2019.
+The description of the materiality process and outcome are in the report.

 On the basis of this analysis, we selected the materiality issues that were most important for the success of SABIC and for our stakeholders.
-Accordingly, we focused our resources and reporting efforts on these issues.
-Our approach and results for each material issue have, in previous reports, been placed according to the capital management (financial, natural, social, and human capitals) section most affected by that issue, while still recognizing that most materiality issues impact all aspects of value creation.
-Our 2015 Report was the first to be arranged according to our material issues rather than capital management, and we reported about the same priorities in 2018.
-We expect that the RY2019 format will be adjusted to report according to the 6 current materiality topics.
+Accordingly, we focus our resources and reporting on these issues.
+Our approach and results for each material issue have, in previous reports, been placed according to the capital management (financial, natural, social, and human) section most affected by that issue, while recognizing that most materiality issues impact all aspects of value creation.